luissilva1044894/Pyrez/README.md

 4. Send a [pull request](https://help.github.com/en/articles/creating-a-pull-request-from-a-fork) and bug the maintainer until it gets merged and published. :) Make sure to add yourself to [AUTHORS](./AUTHORS.md).

 ### License
-This project is provided under the MIT License, which you can view in [`LICENSE.md`][license].
+This project is provided under the MIT License, which you can view in [`LICENSE file`][license].
 You can do what you want with the code and, where possible, attribute back to the [GitHub page][github-repo].

 All information obtained is provided by Hi-Rez Studios API and is thus their property.
 According to Section 11a of the [`API Terms of Use`][api-terms-of-use], you must attribute any data provided as below.